-Setting up business anywhere you’d like is a positive, but having reliable and sizable transportation is an absolute necessity.
-You will have to determine if it makes sense to buy a company van or simply rent one on as as-needed basis.
+Setting up shop anywhere you’d like is a positive, but having reliable and sizable transportation is an absolute necessity.
+You will have to determine if it makes sense to buy a company van or simply rent one on an as-needed basis.

 Of course, there’s more to transporting food than simply loading it into the back of a van.
 You will need special units to keep the food properly preserved from your location to the function.

 Anyone entering the foodservice industry absolutely must protect themselves with adequate business insurance coverage.